seyeala/echpressure2/docs/ostream.md

 Window mode emits an empty `(2, 0)` channel matrix and sets alignment midpoint to `start + duration_s/2`.

+O-stream files that only contain timestamps (zero channels) are valid; the `align` command will skip them with a warning while still exporting any available pressure mappings.

 ### Sample usage

 ```python